sesp13/sesp13/README.md

 - 👋 Hi, I’m @sesp13
-- 👀 I’m interested in Web Developing
+- 👀 I’m interested in programming in general
-- Now I'm working at lukount being part of many projects related to financial software, web applications and backends!
+- I'm currently working as a Web UI developer at Globant!!
-- 💞️ I have worked with c#, .Net Core, Php, NodeJS, HTML, CSS, Javasacript and angular
+- 💞️ I have worked with c#, .Net Core, Php, NodeJS, HTML, CSS, Javascript and Angular!
 - 📫 How to reach me: Through my linkedin https://www.linkedin.com/in/santiago-espinosa-arteaga/
 <!---
 sesp13/sesp13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.